vezel-dev/novadrop/doc/game/launcher-client-protocol.md

 A few notes on sorting:

 * The sort should be stable.
+* `LAUNCHER_SERVER_LIST_SORTING_NONE` indicates that `Tl.exe` is free to sort
+  the list arbitrarily.
-* The resultant list should be maintained between requests and operated on, unless `LAUNCHER_SERVER_LIST_SORTING_NONE` is sent to reset the sorting to an arbitrary initial state.
+* The resultant list should be maintained between requests and further sorted on each request, unless `LAUNCHER_SERVER_LIST_SORTING_NONE` is sent to reset the sorting.
-* If the same sorting is requested multiple times and is any other sorting than `LAUNCHER_SERVER_LIST_SORTING_NONE`, the list should simply be reversed without applying sorting.
+* If the same sorting is requested multiple times and is any sorting other than `LAUNCHER_SERVER_LIST_SORTING_NONE`, the list should simply be reversed without applying sorting.